 Leveraging museum collections to understand global biodiversity change

 Through the dedicated work of museum curators, staff, volunteers and supporters, natural history collections harbor an unparalleled record of biodiversity during an era of rapid anthropogenically driven global warming and habitat degradation.
 We are leveraging museum collections of North American migratory birds collected over the course of the last century to understand rapid changes in avian morphology, ecology and population size and structure.
-One current focus is on understanding patterns of rapid morphological evolution we observe in time series of specimens of Nearctic-Neotropical migratory birds that were salvaged from window collisions in Midwestern cities.

 All images, unless otherwise indicated, © Benjamin M. Winger, All Rights Reserved